Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Imports model

-"import" in Ü means compilation of specified file and logical merging of the result into current compilation unit.
+`import` in Ü means compilation of a specified file and logical merging of the result into current compilation unit.
-All imported files are compiled independently on each other, rather than merging file contents together and compiling this "as is", as does (for example) C++ compiler.
+All imported files are compiled independently on each other, rather than merging file contents together and compiling this "as is", as (for example) C++ compiler does.
-All contents of imported files considered to be inline - no special "inline" keyword is required.
+All contents of imported files considered to be inline - no special `inline` keyword is required.

 It is important to mention that imports in Ü are designed for usage of separate header/implementation files.
 It is recommended to do such, but it still possible to use "header-only" files.